A Bloom’s Digital Taxonomy For Evaluating Digital Tasks

 What makes Bloom’s Taxonomy such a power tool is its flexibility in framing almost anything–which is why you’ve been seeing a lot of it around lately, and will likely continue to.

 The “Communication Spectrum” to the right lists the most common digital communication channels, though it’s either a tad vague or outdated considering the limited discussion of specific social media platforms.
-Each platform–from facebook to pinterest, twitter to Google+ and everything in between has subtle differences between them that bear analysis when looking at exactly how we communicate.
+Each platform–from facebook to pinterest to and everything in between has subtle differences between them that bear analysis when looking at exactly how we communicate.

 While some of the activities could be placed in other categories–hacking, for example, could be in evaluating and creating–the end result is a well-laid out chart that helps demonstrate the potential of properly-designed technology-based learning activities.